bbcmicrobit/micropython/docs/devguide/repl.rst

 To exit, press Ctrl-A then Ctrl-\\ and answer Yes to the question.
-There are many ways back to a command prompt including Ctrl-A then Ctrl-D, which will detach screen.
-All serial output from the micro:bit will still be received by ``screen``.
+There are many ways back to a command prompt including Ctrl-A then Ctrl-D, which will detach screen, but the serial port with still be locked, preventing other applications from accessing it.
 You can then restart screen by typing ``screen -r``. except Exit leaves a lock on ``/dev/cu.usbmodem1422`` preventing the use of microfs (``ufs``) to access files on the micro:bit.
 Typing ``screen /dev/cu.usbmodem1422 115200``